 The main difference between Apple’s iCloud and ownCloud comes with real time editing. iCloud doesn’t allow collaboration between users.
 People using iCloud cannot share or edit documents, contacts, notes, or e-mails at the same time.

 With ownCloud, users are given the same syncing abilities as iCloud along with the same interactivity that Google Drive popularized.
 Here is a video that explains how to use the Documents function.
-The video explains how this could apply to a work environment.

 Both of these features are not provided to users when they decide to backup their data with either iCloud or Dropbox.
 Other features that cannot be found on iCloud or Dropbox is the ability to back up music files, recover deleted documents that were accidentally erased, and share data such as photos, contacts, and other info.
 If you are interested in seeing a full list of features that ownCloud offers, visit their website.